Barbra Streisand: Singing

 On New Year's Eve 1999, Streisand returned to the concert stage, selling out in the first few hours, eight months before her return.
 At the end of the millennium, she was the number one female singer in the U.S., with at least two No. 1 albums in each decade since she began performing.
-A two-disc live album Timeless: Live in Concert was released in 2000.
+A two-disc live album, Timeless: Live in Concert, was released in 2000.
 Streisand performed versions of the Timeless concert in Sydney and Melbourne, Australia, in early 2000.
 In advance of four concerts (two each in Los Angeles and New York) in September 2000, Streisand announced that she was retiring from playing public concerts.
 Her performance of the song "People" was broadcast on the Internet via America Online.

 Streisand's subsequent albums included Christmas Memories (2001), a somewhat somber collection of holiday songs, and The Movie Album (2003), featuring famous film themes and backed by a large symphony orchestra.
 Guilty Pleasures (called Guilty Too in the UK), a collaboration with Barry Gibb and a sequel to their Guilty, was released worldwide in 2005.

 In February 2006, Streisand recorded the song "Smile" alongside Tony Bennett at Streisand's Malibu home.
 The song is included on Bennett's 80th birthday album, Duets.
-In September 2006, the pair filmed a live performance of the song for Tony Bennett: An American Classic directed by Rob Marshall.
-The special aired on NBC November 21, 2006, and was released on DVD the same day.
+In September 2006, the pair filmed a live performance of the song for Tony Bennett: An American Classic, directed by Rob Marshall.
+The special aired on NBC on November 21, 2006, and was released on DVD the same day.
 Streisand's duet with Bennett opened the special.

-That same year Streisand announced her intent to tour again, in an effort to raise money and awareness for multiple issues.
+That same year, Streisand announced her intent to tour again, in an effort to raise money and awareness for multiple issues.
 After four days of rehearsal at the Sovereign Bank Arena in Trenton, New Jersey, the 2006 Streisand concert tour began on October 4 at the Wachovia Center in Philadelphia, continued with a featured stop in Sunrise, Florida, and concluded at Staples Center in Los Angeles on November 20, 2006.
 Special guests Il Divo were interwoven throughout the show.
-Streisand's 20-concert tour set box-office records.
+Streisand's 20-concert tour set box office records.
 At the age of 64, she grossed $92,457,062 and set house gross records in 14 of the 16 arenas played on the tour.
-She set the third-place record for her show of October 9, 2006 at Madison Square Garden, the first- and second-place records, of which are held by her two shows in September 2000.
+She set the third-place record for her show of October 9, 2006, at Madison Square Garden, the first- and second-place records, of which are held by her two shows in September 2000.
 She set the second-place record at MGM Grand Garden Arena, with her December 31, 1999, show being the house record and highest-grossing concert of all time.
-This led many people to openly criticize Streisand for price gouging as many tickets sold for upwards of $1,000.
+This led many people to openly criticize Streisand for price gouging, as many tickets sold for upwards of $1,000.